visier/api-samples/sample-application/baselayer/README.md

 Baselayer is built with [React](https://react.dev/) and [Next.js](https://nextjs.org/).
 It consists of 4 smaller React components, each showcasing a Visier API.
 All React components live together in the main React app.
 The React components use Visier's [Data Model and Data Query API](https://docs.visier.com/developer/apis/data-model-query/data-model-query-api.htm).
 Next.js routes API calls through `pages/api/execute.js`, which utilizes `axios` to make API calls.
 Each API call routes through this workflow before returning the data.
 Each component sets up its own API call within the component itself.

-Baselayer also has a data intake widget to showcase Visier's [Data Intake API](https://docs.visier.com/developer/Tutorials/data-file-upload/upload-data-files-solution.htm).
+Baselayer also has a data intake widget to showcase Visier's [Direct Data Intake API](https://docs.visier.com/developer/Tutorials/direct-data-intake/send-data-to-visier.htm).

 To use Baselayer, you must authenticate with OAuth 2.0 in Visier.